The Candida and Autoimmune Disease Connection

 The Candida, Leaky Gut & Autoimmune Connection

 You likely noticed that although Candida lives in your gut, many of those symptoms affected other areas of the body.
 So how does a fungus in your gut wreak havoc on so many areas of your body?
-The answer is that Candida overgrowth leads to leaky gut by breaking down the walls of your intestine.
+Candida overgrowth breaks down the walls of your intestine and leads to leaky gut.

 It may surprise you to learn that your gut lining is only one cell layer thick, and is held together by tight junctions.
 These junctions act as a drawbridge, allowing teeny tiny boats (micronutrients in food) that are meant to travel back and forth to go under the bridge without a problem.
 This is an important system that allows vital nutrients from the food you eat to be absorbed into your bloodstream.